bianchi-ed/discord.js-bot-model/README.md

 const { SlashCommandBuilder, PermissionFlagsBits } = require('discord.js');
 module.exports = {
 	data: new SlashCommandBuilder()
+    		.setName('command-name') // This property should have the same name as your .js file (in this example it would be command-name.js)
-    		.setName('command-name') // This will be the name used to execute the command. i.e /command-name .setDescription('Command description') // This description will appear when the command is called .add<Options>Option(option => option.setName('<option-name>').setDescription('<option-description>').setRequired(true|false)) // Add more options of different types if needed
+    		.setDescription('Command description') // This description will appear when the command is called .add<Options>Option(option => option.setName('<option-name>').setDescription('<option-description>').setRequired(true|false)) // Add more options of different types if needed
     		.setDefaultMemberPermissions(PermissionFlagsBits.Administrator), // Permission required to execute (and see) the command